dojo/docs/dojo/declare.rst

 Often when you're overriding a method, you want to *add* something to the superclasses method, not totally replace it.
 Dojo has helper functions to make this easy.

 But you don't have to worry in the constructor.
 As we said above, superclass constructors are *always* called automatically, and *always* before the subclass constructor.
 This convention reduces boilerplate in 90% of cases.
-If it doesn't fit your needs see `Manual constructor chaining`_ below.
+If it doesn't fit your needs see :ref:`Manual constructor chaining` below.

 For all other methods, you can use ``this.inherited()`` to call the superclass method of the same name.
 Take for example: